Reedness Junction railway station: History

-The Goole and Marshland Light Railway was one of the early lines to be authorised under the Light Railway Act of 1896, which was designed to ease the problems facing the building of rural railways.
-Four railways were authorised by the Light Railway Order of 16 August 1898, one from the Doncaster to Goole main line at Marshland Junction to Reedness, another from Reedness to Adlingfleet, a branch to Swinefleet and another to Luddington.
+The Goole and Marshland Light Railway was one of the early lines to be authorised under the Light Railways Act 1896, which was designed to ease the problems facing the building of rural railways.
+Four railways were authorised by the Goole and Marshland Light Railway Order 1898 of 16 August 1898, one from the Doncaster to Goole main line at Marshland Junction to Reedness, another from Reedness to Adlingfleet, a branch to Swinefleet and another to Luddington.
 The first was built as authorised, but the remainder were replaced by a line which followed the course of the second to Eastoft, and then ran to Fockerby via Luddington.

-Another Light Railway Order was obtained on 11 March 1899, for a line from Haxey Junction via Epworth and Crowle North to join the Goole and Marshland Railway at Reedness Junction.
+Another light railway order, the Isle of Axholme Light Railway Order 1899, was obtained on 11 March 1899, for the Isle of Axholme Light Railway from Haxey Junction via Epworth and Crowle North to join the Goole and Marshland Railway at Reedness Junction.
 Both railways negotiated with the North Eastern Railway in January 1900, and the larger company agreed to take over the lines.
 The station was opened for goods traffic on 8 January 1900.
-A Directors' train, consisting of a contractor's engine and two open trucks, ran on 26 June 1900, and included a trial run to Crowle over the Isle of Axholme Light Railway line.
+A directors' train, consisting of a contractor's engine and two open trucks, ran on 26 June 1900, and included a trial run to Crowle over the Isle of Axholme Light Railway line.
 Another inspection, on behalf of the North Eastern Railway before purchasing the line, passed through the station and along the Fockerby Branch to Luddington, as the final section to Garthorpe, later renamed as Fockerby station, had not been completed.
 Eastoft station was noted to be complete, and the inspector expected Reedness Junction, Luddington and Garthorpe to be finished to a similar standard.

 The inspector recommended that a 5000 impgal water tank should be installed at Reedness, with a petroleum gas-engine capable of filling it in two hours, and two water columns, one to fill locomotives on the main line and another in the sidings.
 He also noted that there was no signalling, but he expected the company to install such equipment as the Board of Trade required.

 When the takeover of both lines occurred at the beginning of 1903, the North Eastern Railway was acting jointly with the Lancashire and Yorkshire Railway, and the line became the Axholme Joint Railway, although its official title from 17 February 1904 was the Isle of Axholme Joint Railway (NE and L&Y Joint).
 The Goole and Marshland line and the Isle of Axholme Light Railway line from Reedness to Crowle were opened for passengers and goods traffic on 10 August 1903, with the line southwards to Haxey Junction following in January 1905, once it was completed.